Intermittent Fasting | Side Effects | Fatigue | Headache | Diarrhea | Hunger

 When you start fasting, unconscious beginner’s mistakes happen.
 The absence of weight loss is usually depressing and demotivating.

-By following these tips, you can get the health benefits of interval fasting from day one:
+By following these tips, you can get the health benefits of intermittent fasting from day one without the risk of developing eating disorders.

 Side Effect #1: Fatigue

-A big myth about fasting is that you have to rest.
+A big myth about fasting is that you have to take it easy.
 On the contrary, you should be active, especially when feeling tired.

 Rest is the safest way to feel terrible if you feel tired during fasting.
 Instead, activities help the body burn fat more efficiently as its primary energy source.